isellsoap/forms.css/README.md

 Consistent looking forms across all major browsers.
 Check out the [demo](http://frncs.co/forms/demo.html) and read through the [CSS file](https://github.com/isellsoap/forms.css/blob/master/assets/css/forms.css).

+## How to use it

+Include the `forms.css` file in your web project and change it to your needs.

 ## Unstyled elements

 Some elements (like `input[type='file']` and `input[type='range']`) are just to hard to manage.
 I left those out.